amold83/Test/README.md

 * RxJs : Reactive extensions for Javascript to compose asynchronous or callback based code

 #  Features
-*  The application has a responsive user interface with a modern look and feel across browsers and devices (including mobile)
+*  Responsive user interface with a modern look and feel across browsers and devices (including mobile)
-*  The application is fully 508 compliant
+*  Fully 508 compliant
-*  Streamlined questions in the application entry module with user friendly forms
-*  Code follows stringent security standards based on the National Institute of Standards and Technology (NIST) benchmark
 *  Electronic verifications through integration with federal interfaces like  SSA, VCI, VLP
 *  Integration with third party services like Trumpia for text messaging, Experian for Identity proofing, phone, email and physical address validation.
-*  Application has a comprehensive error-handling framework enabling users throughout the system to see business messages that make sense to a client.
+*  Comprehensive error-handling framework enabling users throughout the system to see business messages that make sense to a client.
 The error-handling framework is built to allow for auto-recording of errors throughout the system to enable troubleshooting during operations and maintenance procedures.
+*  Streamlined questions in the application entry module with user friendly forms
+*  Code follows stringent security standards based on the National Institute of Standards and Technology (NIST) benchmark

 # Functions